iamlaksh1/site/content/posts/geospatial-techradar.md

 I loved their categorization to 4 broad themes : Tools, Data, Techniques and Standards.
 This is much suited for geospatial industry.

-Here is my view/take on each of key tools/standards
+Here is my view/take on some  of key tools/standards which I use/used

 | Product |  Description | Remark